Quasi-graphs, zero entropy and measures with discrete spectrum: Graph maps with zero topological entropy

 Thus we can obtain the following result which will be used later.

-\begin{prop} There exists a continuous map $g$ acting on a graph $Y$ without Li-Yorke pairs and a factor map $\pi \colon (G,f)\to (Y,g)$ such that the pair $(p,q)$ is asymptotic whenever $p,q\in \pi^{-1}(y)$ for some $y\in Y$. \end{prop} \begin{proof} For every maximal $\omega$-limit set which is a solenoid, denote by $P$ the unique set obtained from Lemma~\ref{lem:max}.
-Note that there are at most countably many sets $P$ which have non-degenerate connected components, as we are working on a graph $G$.
-Denote by $(P_n)_{n\in \Lambda}$ the sequence (finite or not) of these sets, where the index set $\Lambda$ is at most countable.
-By Lemma~\ref{disjoint-P}, $P_n\cap P_m=\emptyset$ whenever $m\neq n$.
+\begin{prop} Let $f\colon G\to G$ be a graph map with zero topological entropy.
+There exists a continuous map $g$ acting on a graph $Y$ without Li-Yorke pairs and a factor map $\pi \colon (G,f)\to (Y,g)$ such that the pair $(p,q)$ is asymptotic whenever $p,q\in \pi^{-1}(y)$ for some $y\in Y$. \end{prop} \begin{proof} For every maximal $\omega$-limit set which is a solenoid, denote by $P$ the unique set associated to it as in Lemma~\ref{lem:max}, by intersecting periodic graphs provided by Lemma~\ref{lem:solenoid}.
+Note that there are at most countably many sets $P$ which have non-degenerate connected components, as we are working on a graph $G$ and sets $P$ are by Lemma~\ref{disjoint-P} either disjoint or equal.
+Denote by $(P_n)_{n\in \Lambda}$ the sequence (finite or not) of these sets, where the index set $\Lambda$ is at most countable, such that $P_n\cap P_m=\emptyset$ whenever $m\neq n$.
 Let $R$ be the relation on $G\times G$ given by $x\sim y$ if and only if $x=y$ or there exists an $n\in \Lambda$ and a connected component $C$ of $P_n$ such that $x,y\in C$.
 In particular, if $\Lambda= \emptyset$ then $(x, y)\in R$ if and only if $x= y$.
-Thus $R$ is positively $f\times f$-invariant, i.e., $(f\times f) (R)\subset R$.
+By definition $R$ is positively $f\times f$-invariant, i.e., $(f\times f) (R)\subset R$.
 Since for every $\eps>0$ there are at most finitely many disjoint connected subsets of diameter at least $\eps$, we immediately obtain that the subset $R$ is closed.
 It is also clear that equivalence classes of $R$ are connected (and so arc-wise connected).
-We have readily that the quotient space $Y=G/R$ is a graph.
+We have readily that the quotient space $Y=G/_R$ is a topological graph.